burdockcascade/bytevm/README.md

 # ByteVM
 ByteVM is a bytecode virtual machine written in Rust.
 It is designed to execute programs written in a custom bytecode format.
 The VM is designed to be fast, efficient, and easy to use.
 It is intended to be used as a platform for implementing programming languages, interpreters, and compilers.

+## Status
+ByteVM is currently in the early stages of development.
+The VM is not yet feature complete, and the API is subject to change.
+The VM is not yet suitable for production use.

 ## Examples
 ### Adding two numbers:
 ```rust